keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 Säure = sour = acidic; also SIG Sauer the oldest continuing arms manufacturer in Germany.

+Leni says 'Pluto is my sign now..
+Staged.
+Under control.
+No grace, no interventions by God.
+Some are calling it the planet of National Socialism,... all trying to suck up to Jitler now.
+They don't know they are telling the *literal truth*'
+If I have an alchemical double meaning, Pluto doesn't exist at all.

 Processes abscent in the novel and abscent in the chemical warfare: